Documentation

 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ.-:+=^!/*?&<>()[]{}@%$#

-• base 80: Derived from base 85, from which special characters have been removed in HTML (&<>?/).
+• base 80: Derived from base 85, from which HTML special characters (&<>?/) have been removed.

 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ.-:+=^!*()[]{}@%$#